 - What are my favorite aspects of Utility Forecaster?

-Overall, I find Utility Forecaster a solid resource.
+Overall, I find Utility Forecaster a solid resource for making dividends from dividend stocks.
 By working through this outline, I can highlight the details of why I think so.

 I also want to reference 3 other resources I use to evaluate my dividend stocks.
 You may find them useful too.
 It’s always good to have the right tools in your investing tool kit.